adaltas/node-nikita/src/chown.coffee.md

     Group name or id who owns the file.
 *   `log`
     Function called with a log related messages.
-*   `mode`
-    Permissions of the file or the parent directory.
 *   `ssh` (object|ssh2)
     Run the action on a remote server using SSH, an ssh2 instance or an configuration object used to initialize the SSH connection.
+*   `stat` (Stat instance, optional)
+    Pass the Stat object relative to the destination file or directory, to be used as an optimization.
 *   `uid`
     User name or id who owns the file.